richardnidhog/richardnidhog.github.io/_projects/2_Vega_lite_project.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/license_type.json" style="width: 100%"></vegachart>

 ## Visualization 2: Trends in License Issuances Over Time

 The second visualization focuses on the dynamic aspect of the licensing data—tracking how license issuances and modifications have trended over time.
 A line chart with markers at each point paints a vivid picture of the ebb and flow of licensure activity from month to month.

 ### Analysis and Design Choices

-By aggregating the data monthly and plotting it over time, we discern patterns that could indicate seasonal variations in licensing activity or responses to legislative changes.
+By aggregating the data monthly and plotting it over time, I discern patterns that could indicate seasonal variations in licensing activity or responses to legislative changes.
 The line chart was chosen for its clarity in depicting trends and the ease with which viewers can trace changes over periods.

 **Enhanced Interactivity**: Beyond basic zoom and pan functionalities, this visualization incorporates a selection tool, allowing users to focus on specific time windows and probe into periods of interest by simply dragging across the timeline.

 <vegachart schema-url="{{ site.baseurl }}/assets/json/license_time.json" style="width: 100%"></vegachart>

 ## Data Transformation and Insights
-Our analysis began with data cleaning, ensuring accuracy in datetime parsing and handling missing values adeptly.
+MyF analysis began with data cleaning, ensuring accuracy in datetime parsing and handling missing values adeptly.
 The transformation phase involved aggregating licensure data to meaningful timeframes and categorizations, facilitating profound observations on trends and distribution patterns.

 ## Conclusion
 The insights derived from these visualizations spotlight the intricacies of professional licensing, from the predominance of certain license types and statuses to discernible temporal trends in licensure activities.
 These analyses not only inform stakeholders but also pave the way for targeted policies and strategies in professional regulation and support.